How to configure switches (P-ROC)¶

 Switches are directly connected to the P-ROC board itself.
 There are two types of switches—matrix and direct—and they each have a different number format.

 If you’re using your P-ROC in an existing machine, then don’t use the number settings here.
-Instead use the numbers from the existing machine section of the documentation. (add link; Help us to write it)
+Instead use the numbers from the existing machine section of the documentation.

 The P-ROC has 32 direct switch inputs (which are switches that are directly connected to the P-ROC that do not require a switch matrix).
 Direct switches are numbered 0-31.
 (See the P-ROC documentation for the connector mappings.)